dart-lang/pub-dev/app/lib/search/README.md

 | Package's overall | 0.906 | 0.9342 |
 | Platform specificity | 0.9 | 0.9 |
 | Result |  | 0.588546 |

+## Process for search tuning

+When a weird search result is reported:

+1. Create a test with multiple packages that represent the failure case.
+   If needed, this should use the description and readme of the given packages.

+2. Adjust the search index and/or scoring to satisfy the new test.

+3. Before committing, check the changes in the other test, whether they could cause any regression (e.g. if they hide or re-surface another package).
+   This is not always bad, but if that happens, take extra precaution whether it is aligned with the expected behaviour or within quality threshold.